WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 # Acknowledgements

-Thanks to Ilari Liusvaara, Ryan Sleevi, and Yoav Weiss for comments that improved this draft.
+Thanks to Ilari Liusvaara, Mark Nottingham, Ryan Sleevi, and Yoav Weiss for comments that improved this draft.